oracle/terraform-provider-oci/website/docs/d/datascience_pipelines.html.markdown

 * `infrastructure_configuration_details` - The infrastructure configuration details of a pipeline or a step.
 	* `block_storage_size_in_gbs` - The size of the block storage volume to attach to the instance.
 	* `shape_config_details` - Details for the pipeline step run shape configuration.
 Specify only when a flex shape is selected.
+		* `cpu_baseline` - The baseline OCPU utilization for a subcore burstable VM instance.
+If this attribute is left blank, it will default to `BASELINE_1_1`.
+The following values are supported: BASELINE_1_8 - baseline usage is 1/8 of an OCPU.
+BASELINE_1_2 - baseline usage is 1/2 of an OCPU.
+BASELINE_1_1 - baseline usage is an entire OCPU.
+This represents a non-burstable instance.
 		* `memory_in_gbs` - A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
 This specifies the size of the memory in GBs.
 		* `ocpus` - A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
 	* `shape_name` - The shape used to launch the instance for all step runs in the pipeline.